Batman's Cottages and Campground

 On one of the nights we were there, the owners and a number of the trailer camp residents had a party for us, and they invited Ralph Batman, the founder of this beautiful property.
 The group cooked up chicken wings, lake trout, and rainbow trout.
 That was a fun get-together and a great way to meet some of the wonderful people up there.

 Batman’s Cottages and Campground is located on Sheguiandah Bay on Lake Huron, on the northeast side of Manitoulin Island.
-They have four waterfront cottages for rent as well as a number of seasonal trailer sites.
+They have four waterfront cottages for rent as well as several seasonal trailer sites.
 They also have camper and tenting campsites available.
 The grounds are beautiful, and they have a fully stocked store with just about anything you can think of right on the property.
 There’s a wonderful, big beach area as well as a protected harbour where you can dock your boat.
 Batman’s has gas, a launch ramp, live bait, a fish cleaning hut, and a freezer service.
 There’s a recreation hall with a pool table, pinball, video machines, and ping pong for when you’re not out fishing.
 They even have free WiFi, a sauna, and a laundromat on site.

 In 36 years of doing the Real Fishing Show, I’d never, ever been to Manitoulin Island, so I was looking forward to this trip.
 We took the truck and boat aboard the MS Chi-Cheemaun Ferry for the trip across Lake Huron from Tobermory to South Baymouth on Manitoulin Island.
-From there it was about a 40-minute drive to Batman’s.
+From there, it was about a 40-minute drive to Batman’s.
 It’s an hour and 45 minutes from Sudbury if you drive and take the bridge to the island.

 ms chicheemun ferry